imransaadullah/fast-api/ReadMe.md

 ### Real-time Applications

 FastAPI can be used to build real-time applications such as chat applications, live updates, or real-time analytics dashboards.
 Its asynchronous capabilities and event-driven architecture make it well-suited for handling concurrent connections and processing real-time data streams.

+## Documentation

+For detailed documentation on route groups and advanced features, see:
+- **Route Groups Documentation**: `docs/route-groups.md` - Comprehensive guide to route groups, middleware, and nested grouping
+- **Examples**: `examples/route_groups_example.php` - Working examples of all route group features

 ## Contributing